 Estimate the number of concurrent users at your clinic.
 (If you have a user accessing the medical software from outside the clinic e.g. an accountant checking the daily bill report, do not count him as a user).
 Then ask your EMR vendor to estimate the amount of bandwidth required for the given number of concurrent users.
 You will then have a fair idea of the kind of broadband plans relevant for your medical clinic.

 2. Shared or Dedicated

 Ask the ISP if the bandwidth plans are shared or dedicated?
-Shared speeds means that “at most” you will get the speed mentioned in your plan, but during peak periods you will most likely not get it, as the bandwidth gets distributed to other broadband users in your locality/suburb.
-Example: a 2000 KBPS (2MBPS) shared connection in the ratio of 1:3, means you will likely get 700 KBPS during peak periods.
-Since your clinic will operate during normal business hours, you are better off going for a corporate connection that has a lower sharing ratio of 1:2, or if you are running a large clinic, it is worth investing into a dedicated connection.
+Shared speeds mean that “at most” you will get the speed mentioned in your plan, but during peak periods you will most likely not get it, as the bandwidth gets distributed to other broadband users in your locality/suburb.
+For example, a 2000 KBPS (2MBPS) shared connection in the ratio of 1:3, means you will likely get 700 KBPS during peak periods.
+Since your clinic will operate during normal business hours, you are better off going for a corporate connection that has a lower sharing ratio of 1:2, or if you are running a large clinic, it is worth investing in a dedicated connection.

-Usually upload speeds are 1/4 of the download speeds.
-Symmetric connection means that the upload and download speeds are equal.
+Usually, upload speeds are 1/4 of the download speeds.
+A symmetric connection means that the upload and download speeds are equal.
 If it comes at a small premium, it will be well worth it in terms of the extra shot of speed you will enjoy.
-Usually corporate broadband connections have this option.
+Usually, corporate broadband connections have this option.

 4. Last mile connectivity